 But the Scripture distinguishes between faith and works.
 Romans 4:3 and Galatians 3:6 both quote from Genesis 15:6, expressing that “Abraham believed God, and it was credited to him as righteousness.”
 Abraham simply believed that what God told him was true, and he was justified.
 Romans 4:5 then says that “to the one who does not work but trusts God who justifies the ungodly, their faith is credited as righteousness.”

 Faith is credited to us as righteousness, and it is specifically contrasted with works.
-Faith and works are not the same thing.
+Faith and works are not the same.
 Galatians 3:10-14 contrasts faith with works of the law.
 Justification does not come by obeying the law, but by faith.
-Faith is not a ‘work’ on my part; rather it is a surrender.
+Faith is not a ‘work’ on my part; rather, it is a surrender.

 Is Receiving a Work?

-The rich man gives alms to a beggar and the beggar accepted them.
+The rich man gives alms to a beggar, and the beggar accepts them.
 Is the gift here solely a work of the rich man?
 Or does the willingness of the beggar to receive the gift give him a portion of the credit?
 Arminians would agree that the gift is solely the work of the rich man.
-In the same way the gift of salvation, including the freed will that enables faith, is totally the work of God, and all glory belongs to him alone.
-And, just as the beggar could have rejected the rich man’s gift, so our grace freed will enables us to reject the gift of God.
+In the same way, the gift of salvation, including the freed will that enables faith, is totally the work of God, and all glory belongs to him alone.
+And, just as the beggar could have rejected the rich man’s gift, so our ‘grace freed will’ enables us to reject the gift of God.
 Faith is a gift from God, but it is a free faith that is not constrained to believe.